 The magnifying glass feature that Windows 10 has gives you an instant zoom on the computer’s display, so you get things much larger.
 You also have the option of just zooming in on a particular area instead of the full screen if you prefer.
 It isn’t going to be as efficient as putting on a pair of glasses, but the magnifying glass is the best solution we’ve got at the moment for dealing with unreadable text and areas of the operating system for those who need some extra assistance.

-How to Turn On or Off Magnifying Glass in Windows 10
+How to Turn On or Off Magnifying Glass in Settings Application

 1. You can turn on the magnifying glass from the Settings application on Windows 10.
 To do it, click on the Start menu > Settings gear icon in the Start menu’s left side pane.

 2. Now click on the “Ease of Access” link from the Windows Settings window.

 3. Choose the “Magnifier” from the left side pane.